vinniefalco/LuaBridge/README.md

       .endNamespace ()
       ;

-This creates the following tables: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
-The resulting namespaces are now accessible to Lua as `test.detail` and `test.utility`.
+Will produce the following nested tables: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
+The results are accessible to Lua as `test.detail` and `test.utility`.

-Here we have introduced the `endNamespace` function.
-Using `endNamespace` returns an object representing the enclosing namespace, upon which further registrations may be added.
+Here we have introduced the `endNamespace` function, which returns an object representing the enclosing namespace, upon which further registrations may be added.
 It is undefined behavior to use `endNamespace` on the global namespace.
-All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot '.' operator.
+All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator (`.`).

-### Data, Properties, and Functions

-Data, properties, and functions are registered into a namespace using `addVariable`, `addProperty`, and `addFunction`.
-When functions registered to Lua are called by Lua scripts, LuaBridge automatically takes care of the conversion of arguments into the appropriate data type when doing so is possible.
-This automated system works for the function's return value, and up to 8 parameters although more can be added by extending the templates.
-Pointers, references, and objects of class type as parameters are treated specially, and explained in a later section.

-Given the following definitions:

-    int globalVar;
-    static float staticVar;
-    std::string stringProperty;

-    std::string getString () {
-      return stringProperty;
-    }

-    void setString (std::string s) {
-      return s;
-    }

-    int foo () {
-      return 42;
-    }

-    void bar (char const*) {
-    }

-The following statement will register everything into a namespace:

-    getGlobalNamespace (L)
-      .beginNamespace ("test")
-        .addVariable ("var1", &globalVar)
-        .addVariable ("var2", &staticVar, false) // read-only
-        .addProperty ("prop1", getString, setString)
-        .addProperty ("prop2", getString) // read only
-        .addFunction ("foo", foo)
-        .addFunction ("bar", bar)
-      .endNamespace ()
-      ;

-Variables can be marked read-only, by passing false in the second optional parameter.
-If the parameter is omitted, `true` is used making the variable read/write.
-Properties are marked read-only by omitting the set function.

-After executing this code, the following Lua identifiers are valid:

-    test        -- a namespace
-    test.var1   -- a lua_Number variable
-    test.var2   -- a read-only lua_Number variable
-    test.prop1  -- a lua_String property
-    test.prop2  -- a read-only lua_String property
-    test.foo    -- a function returning a lua_Number
-    test.bar    -- a function taking a lua_String as a parameter

-Note that test.prop2 and test.prop1 both refer to the same value.
-However, since test.prop2 is read-only, assignment does not work.
-After executing the samples, above, these Lua statements have the stated effects:

-    test.var1 = 5         -- okay
-    test.var2 = 6         -- error: var2 is not writable
-    test.prop1 = "Hello"  -- okay
-    test.prop1 = 68       -- okay, Lua converts the number to a string.
-    test.prop2 = "bar"    -- error: prop2 is not writable

-These effects are also observed:

-    test.foo ()           -- calls foo and discards the return value test.var1 = foo ()    -- calls foo and stores the result in var1
-    test.bar ("Employee") -- calls bar with a string test.bar (test)       -- error: bar expects a string not a table

 A namespace registration can be re-opened later to add more functions.
 This lets you split up the registration between different source files.